dipankarpaul2k/Rust-Notes/02_Basics/02_datatypes.md

 println!("The value of y is: {y}");
 ```
-The tuple without any values has a special name, unit.
-This value and its corresponding type are both written () and represent an empty value or an empty return type.
-Expressions implicitly return the unit value if they don’t return any other value.
+The tuple without any values has a special name, `unit`.
+This value and its corresponding type are both written `()` and represent an empty value or an empty return type.
+Expressions implicitly return the `unit` value if they don’t return any other value.

+- You can think of it as `void` that can be familiar to you from other programming languages.

 **Mutable Tuple**